Hey everybody, and welcome to PT Pioneer.

 Now that you have a basic understanding of the local fitness market in the UK, the next step is getting your personal training qualification.

-On PT Pioneer, the bulk of my discussions around certifications and qualifications have all been based on North America, and specifically the UK.
+Most of my discussions on certifications and qualifications on PT Pioneer have been based on North America, specifically the UK.

 But as we travel across the planet, we see that different countries have different standards, regulations, and implementations of qualifications in exercise and sports science.

-For instance, Australia has a universally standardized set of certifications which are the nationally recognized qualifications you need to work as a PT there.
+For instance, Australia has a universally standardized set of certifications, the nationally recognized qualifications you need to work as a PT there.

 The UK follows a very similar system.

-To qualify and gain authorization to work as a fitness instructor in the UK, you will be required to complete the Level 2 Gym Instructor Qualification and the Level 3 Personal Trainer Qualification.
+To qualify and gain authorization to work as a fitness instructor in the UK, you must complete the Level 2 Gym Instructor Qualification and the Level 3 Personal Trainer Qualification.

-These are the nationally recognized qualifications when it comes to instructor courses in the UK.
+These are the nationally recognized qualifications for instructor courses in the UK.

-The level 2 cert allows you to function as a group fitness instructor with accreditation in one of the numerous gyms dotted across the UK.
+The level 2 cert allows you to be a group fitness instructor with accreditation in one of the numerous gyms dotted across the UK.

-This, however, doesn’t authorize you to develop and administer fitness programs and work with one on one clients.
+However, this doesn’t authorize you to develop and administer fitness programs and work with one-on-one clients.